MarUser04/books-crud-app/README.md

 - Run `npm install`
 - Run `npm start` or `ng serve`(for this you need the [angular-cli](https://github.com/angular/angular-cli))
 - The app will be running in `localhost:4200`
-- To run the test you need to run `ng test`.
+- To run the tests you need to run `ng test`.

 ## Backend